[Coronavirus] Hungary must keep Russian vaccine within borders, says EU

 Russia became the first country to approve an anti Covid-19 vaccine, in early August.
 But critics say the approval was rushed, given it had not completed standard testing phases.

 The vaccine initially claimed to be 92 percent effective.
-The figure increased to 95 percent following announcement results of similar vaccines by Pfizer-Biotech and Modern.
+The figure increased to 95 percent following announcement results of similar vaccines by Pfizer-Biotech and Moderna.

 Sputnik V was licensed based on trials involving 76 people, which then increased to 18,000, leading to the 95 percent figure.